matheusmisumoto/evolution/readme.txt

 == Changelog ==

+= 1.0.1 =
+* Bug fixes and update theme description on style.css

 = 1.0 =
 * Initial public release

 == Copyright ==

-The Evolution WordPress Theme, (C) 2022 Matheus Misumoto.
+The Evolution Theme, (C) 2022 Matheus Misumoto.
 The Evolution is distributed under the terms of the GNU GPL.

 This program is free software: you can redistribute it and/or modify